connorjohnlind/strava-dashboard/README.md

 #### Front-end

 * The `Demo` component hierarchy is a bit inconsistent in the way that Strava data is passed to components.
 For the `Calendar`, the demo data is passed in as a prop (`activities`), and the `Calendar` handles all component renders accordingly.
 The `Totals` component, however, is connected to Redux at nearly every step in the hierarchy (`Totals`, `PieChart`, `Graph`).
 The reason this decision was made was because of the difficulty with utilizing the string-based data structure of getStats (mentioned above), which made passing in data as props a bit bloated.
 In my opinion, an optimal refactor would include rewriting the getStats response to a more convenient data structure in Redux, and passing along the key pieces of data (maximums, distance, and counts by sport and range) in as props throughout the `Totals` component hierarchy.

+#### Back-end

+* I would like to add goal tracking to this app.
+At present, I am working on other back-end related projects for my portfolio, but plan on returning here soon.